moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 In this guide, you'll learn how to spin up a Tanssi Appchain node using a binary executable file and manage the service with [Systemd](https://systemd.io/){target=\_blank} on Linux systems.

-The article follows the good practice of running the service with its own non-root account and granting that account writing access to a specific directory.
-However, do adapt this article's steps and instructions to your infrastructure configuration, preferences, and security policies.
+The article follows the good practice of running the service with its own non-root account and granting that account write access to a specific directory.
+However, you can adapt this article's steps and instructions to your infrastructure configuration, preferences, and security policies.

 !!! note
     It is not possible to run an RPC node for Snap Appchains as they run on a private network, and their nodes are, therefore, unreachable for syncing.